MoralisWeb3/moralis-money-faq/price-increase-30k-bitcoin.md

 If you like what you see - you should ensure to be set for the bull market by locking in the $97 deal asap.

-Also the printer is going brrrr, dollar becoming worthless, inflation etc
+The printer is going brrrr, dollar becoming worthless, inflation etc

+Moralis Money subscription is mooning in dollar terms simply put.

 ## Full Length Message
 Hello dear community 😍